TheLocust3/hierarchy/README.md

 - Handle server errors properly
 - Some weird bugs when adding/updating cards quickly
 - Trees of some large height just stop rendering properly
-- UI revamp
-- Refactor EditableNode (it's becoming a monolith)
 - General refactor
   - Ability to add rules to graphs (has one of type, has many of type)
     - Change state of card when added to tree
-  - Define new types that can be added to cards (show up under labels and status)